ORNL/DataFed/doc_source/source/system/introduction.rst

 in which scientific data can be precisely controlled and refined in preparation for eventual data publishing.

+DataFed is an open source project hosted on GitHub at `<https://github.com/ORNL/DataFed>`_.
+DataFed is under active development at Oak Ridge National Laboratory (ORNL) within the Oak Ridge Leadership Computing Facility (OLCF) and is currently deployed in an alpha-release state for early access users.

 Background
 ==========

-DataFed is a federated scientific data management and collaboration system for open research that eases the data handling burden associated with research activities within and across scientific domains and facilities.
-The primary goal of DataFed is to improve scientific data quality by enabling precise full-lifecycle control over data artifacts, with the ability to uniformly share and access data across geographically distributed facilities.
-The combined capabilities of DataFed help to support the concept of "repeatable science" through the unambiguous identification and tracking of data artifacts, by capturing and maintaining scientific metadata and provenance, and by providing the means to locate, access, and share data globally.
+The primary goal of DataFed is to improve scientific data quality by enabling precise early-lifecycle control over data artifacts, with the ability to uniformly share and access data across geographically distributed facilities.
 DataFed can be thought of as a "tier 2+" distributed data storage system - meaning it is intended for creating and working with data that is of medium- to long-term significance to the owner and/or collaborators.
 Unlike a tier 1 storage system (i.e. a local file system), DataFed compromises raw data access performance in favor of FAIR data principles.

 While DataFed shares many features with tier 3 storage systems (i.e. data archival systems), DataFed allows data and metadata to be modified after it is ingested and specifically includes features for disseminating subsequent changes to downstream data consumers via automatic provenance-based alerts as well as opt-in data subscriptions.
-DataFed also provides powerful and easy to use collaboration features to encourage precise "in-band" data-related communication instead of ad hoc and error-prone methods, such as email.
+DataFed also provides powerful and easy to use collaboration features to encourage "in-band" data-related communication instead of ad hoc and error-prone methods, such as email.

 DataFed utilizes `Globus <https://www.globus.org>`_ for efficient and secure data transfers, as well as